Benzxje/Maven-Sales-Challenge/README.md

   - Target evaluation
   - End-of-quarter sales pushes
 - Dashboards must be easy to interpret, supported with tooltips and intuitive visuals.

+# Limitations
+- Time period is fixed at 2016–2017; recent or real-world trends are not included.
+- Some agents do not appear in the pipeline table (assumed new hires).
+- The dataset includes the final deal value (close value) but not quantity sold or product breakdown, limiting deeper analysis.
+- Data only reflects CRM-recorded activities - offline or informal activities aren't captured.

 # Objective
 The main objective is to create an interactive dashboard that sales managers can use to answer the following questions: